atz3n/iotaBalanceViewer/README.md

 # Iota-Balance-Viewer
-A simple program to show the cumulative balance of an iota seed
+A simple program to show the cumulative balance of an iota seed.

+Address and Seed generation is executed locally using the official [jota lib](https://github.com/iotaledger/iota.lib.java).

 ## Installation
 1. Download the .zip or .tar archive from [here](https://github.com/Atzen2/Iota-Balance-Viewer/releases)